Texting Takes Focus

-The problem is multitasking.
-No matter how young and agile we are, the human brain just isn't capable of doing several things at once and giving full attention to all of them.
+No matter how young and agile we are, the human brain just can't do several things at once and give full attention to all of them.
 So you can get into some major danger if you try to text in situations that require your full focus.

-When you text you're thinking about what to say, concentrating on what your thumbs are doing, and reading constantly incoming messages rather than paying attention to what you're doing or where you're going.
-And that significantly ups your risk of getting hurt or injuring others.
+The problem happens when you try to multitask.
+When you text, you're thinking about what to say, concentrating on what your thumbs are doing, and reading incoming messages rather than paying attention to what you're doing or where you're going.
+And that definitely ups your risk of getting hurt or injuring others.

 It doesn't matter if you can text without looking at the keypad.
 Even if texting feels like second nature, your brain is still trying to do two things at once — and one of them is bound to get less attention.